The ‘utterly unique’ skincare brand that’s used in the ‘world’s best hotel’ spa

 When I first started writing about travel — my first, forgettable piece was probably some eight years ago — the majority of hotel spas used Elemis products.
 Occasionally, very occasionally, an obscure Swiss medical brand managed to slip into the treatment rooms.
 And then something happened.
 It became cool — and press release worthy — to partner with a skin- and body-care brand that customers likely saw on the shelves of their local Space NK or even already used at home: Barbara Sturm, Tata Harper, Natura Bissé, Guerlain… Better yet was partnering with a rarely- or never-used brand.

 Passalacqua went one-step further and plumped for Seed to Skin — an utterly unique range of products manufactured about 250 miles south, inside another whimsically romantic hotel called Borgo Santo Pietro.
 The Tuscan hotel’s skincare laboratory, in spitting distance of the expansive kitchen garden and candy-coloured chicken coops, is a sort of gleaming, modern-day witch’s potion-brewing station.
 Bottles of goodness — and they really are good; slather on the Miracle Midnight oil and then come back to me — emerge in pleasingly-hefty green glass bottles with brushed silver stoppers.
-The logo, three conjoined pilgrim’s staffs, is a sort of homage to the site’s history as a lazzaretto, or healing stopover, for pilgrim’s journeying on the 2,000km (about 1,242miles) Via Francigena between Canterbury and Rome.
+The logo, three conjoined pilgrim’s staffs, is a sort of homage to the site’s history as a lazzaretto, or healing stopover, for pilgrim’s journeying on the 2,000km (about 1,242 miles) Via Francigena between Canterbury and Rome.

 In 2001, Claus Thottrup Claus and Jeanette Thottrup purchased Borgo Santo Pietro, planning to live in it full time.
 When this proved impossible, they set about creating a village-style hotel, starting with only a few rooms.
 The rest followed piece by piece.
 Around the same time, the couple discovered that they couldn’t conceive a much-longed for child.
 Living mostly in London at the time, they discussed giving up their Danish passports and applying for English citizenship in order to adopt, before deciding to work with a herbalist and acupuncturist, adopt alkaline diets and subject themselves to a myriad other tests.
-‘I was 39 when I got pregnant,’ says Jeanette, ‘and the funny this was, they [the doctors] said: “Oh, you know, now your eggs look like they did when you were 23.”
+‘I was 39 when I got pregnant,’ says Jeanette, ‘and the funny thing was, they [the doctors] said: “Oh, you know, now your eggs look like they did when you were 23".'
 (When their son was born, Claus built his wife the pond in Pietro’s gardens.)
 Intrigued, she took a course in natural medicine, ‘and that was sort of the start of the idea of Seed to Skin.’

 Exquisite houses, the beauty of Nature, and how to get the most from your life, straight to your inbox.